kostasb100/low-cost-plant-based-meat-moisture-device/README.md

 - Electrical circuit diagrams of the developed device
 - Additional materials to assist in recreating the device and the plant-based meat used

-## For additional informations or questions please contact:
+## For additional information or questions please contact:

 Graduate of Niigata University Kostas Martynas Balciunas (kostbal55@gmail.com)